 Technical documentation available online

-“It’s a blessing to work with a solution that fulfils all of the criteria for a truly easy-to-use and versatile 2FA solution.
+“It’s a blessing to work with a solution that fulfills all of the criteria for a truly easy-to-use and versatile 2FA solution.
 It’s also great that we have all the documentation needed to implement the solution and integrate new applications available online on Nexus Documentation – this makes everybody’s lives easier,” says Nylén.

 “The Smart ID solution includes identity management and a range of other functionality.
 It enables your users to identify themselves visually, log in, open doors, sign transactions, make payments, and use follow-me printing – with one single Smart ID,” says Rodrigues.